tonyroumi/WebExtraction-NN/README.md

 # Neural network for Web Extraction
-This project utilizes a neaural network to facilitate web extraction tasks.
+This project utilizes a neural network to facilitate web extraction tasks.

 This was inspired by Tomas Gogar(B), Ondrej Hubacek, and Jan Sedivy, reimplemented in PyTorchfor article extraction. https://link.springer.com/content/pdf/10.1007/978-3-319-44944-9_14.pdf